serenityapp/taskforce-connector/README.md

 The connector is designed to be lightweight and using a minimal set of resources from the local queues.

+> [!IMPORTANT]
+> This repository is a fork of https://github.com/taskforcesh/taskforce-connector
+> The fork patches the connector to work with AWS MemoryDB (Redis-compatible service) whether in cluster or single-node mode.
+> Changes introduced might be too specific to warrant an upstream PR.
+> Use at your own risk.
+>
+> The simplest way to use it is using the prebuilt container image `ghcr.io/serenityapp/taskforce-connector:latest`.

 ## Install

 Using [yarn](https://yarnpkg.com)